 Visiting one of the largest palaces in the world sounds pretty intimidating and probably a tad exhausting.
-If your visit is well planned however, with plenty of breaks for lunch and coffees, half a day (or even a day) spent wandering the Château de Versailles and its exquisite gardens is well worth the day trip from Paris.
+If your visit is well planned, however, with plenty of breaks for lunch and coffees, half a day (or even a day) spent wandering the Château de Versailles and its exquisite gardens are well worth the day trip from Paris.
 Read on to learn how to get to Versailles from Paris as well as how to visit Versailles like a local!

 Read until the end of this informative article and you will get some bonus facts from Jonathan, a Localers tour guide who runs the Versailles tour!

 How to visit Versailles Palace from Paris

 By Train: The RER is the suburban train that connects central Paris to its hinterland.
 You should take RER line C towards Château de Versailles Rive Gauche.
 You will buy a train ticket at any of the stations in Paris where the RER C passes (for example Saint-Michel, Musée d’Orsay, Invalides) for Versailles Rive Gauche.
 It’s a good idea to buy a return ticket as well as you can use it at any time in the day.
 The price for a ticket one-way is 3.55€.
 The trip to Versailles should take about 30 minutes.